pcrane70/kinetic-java-tools/README.md

 ```

 ###Set lock pins
 Set the lock pins for the devices specified in the driveListInputFile.
+A lock pin is required to lock a drive.
 ```
 sh ktool.sh -setlockpin <-oldpin <oldLockPinInString>> <-newpin <newLockPinInString>> <-in <driveListInputFile>> [-usessl <true|false>] [-clversion <clusterVersion>] [-identity <identity>] [-key <key>] [-reqtimeout <requestTimeoutInSecond>]